OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

     }

     /**
-     * Check if a token is present in the blacklist
+     * Check if a token is present in the block list
      *
      * @param token Token for which the presence of the hash must be verified
-     * @return TRUE if token is blacklisted
+     * @return TRUE if token is block-listed
      * @throws NoSuchAlgorithmException If SHA256 is not available */
-    public static boolean isBlacklisted(String token) throws NoSuchAlgorithmException {
+    public static boolean isBlocklisted(String token) throws NoSuchAlgorithmException {
         boolean exists = false;
         if (token != null && !token.trim().isEmpty()) {
             String hashHex = computeHash(token);